winglang/wing/README.md

 ---

-### 1.6 Mutability
+### 1.6 Reassignability

-In Wing we have two classes of "data": immutable and mutable.

-Immutable data is important in Wing because it can cross machine boundaries safely in a distributed system.
-In Wing, this implies that only immutable data is capture-able from preflight safely into inflight.

-All primitive types are immutable (`bool`, `str`, `num`, and `nil`).
-Resources are also immutable by design and can be captured into inflight.
-Immutable container types (`Map`, `Set` and `List`) as well as structs of immutable types are also immutable.

-Optionality modifier `?` applied to any type does not change the mutability of the underlying type.
-Read more about optionality in its section below.

 Re-assignment to variables that are defined with `let` is not allowed in Wing.

 Re-assignment to class fields is allowed if field is marked with `readwrite`.
 Examples in the class section below.

 `readwrite` is available in the body of class declarations.
 Assigning `readwrite` to immutables of the same type is allowed.
 That is similar to assigning non `readonly`s to `readonly`s in TypeScript.

-As a result of classes being able to represent mutable data, capturing them into inflight is not supported.
-However, you may declare new classes inside inflight code and have new objects instantiated in inflight.

 [`▲ top`][top]